thedesignatedgeek/thedesignatedgeek.github.io/_posts/2018-06-19-Checkbutton_Conundrum .md

 It seems that when using the `<Button-1>` event on a Checkbutton widget (or on a Radiobutton widget), the callback code gets run IMMEDIATELY, before the widget changes state.
 However, the `<ButtonRelease-1>` changes the state of the widget first, then runs the callback code.

 This is a Tkinter issue (NOT an issue with Page) and can even cause issues with normal Button widgets.
-I found a long time ago that if you have a Button that you bind to `<Button-1>` and within the callback function you call a dialog box, like the askopenfilename filedialog, the button will visually stay in a clicked down mode and never returns to the "up" visual mode.
+I found a long time ago, that if you have a Button that you bind to `<Button-1>` and within the callback function you call a dialog box, like the askopenfilename filedialog, the button will visually stay in a clicked down mode and never returns to the "up" visual mode.

 So, in a nutshell, any widget that changes state that you need the event data to be sent to your callback function, use the `<ButtonRelease>` event, instead of the `<Button-1>` event.